TDG-Platform/docs/run_rt/run_rt.md

 1. The basic way to run roadtracker in gbd is to have a run_config.json file in the same directory as the intended raster file to be extracted.
 2. The ability to run vector update and automated RT are available.
-..*If you want to run vector update the input shapefile needs to be in the directory too.
+  *If you want to run vector update the input shapefile needs to be in the directory too.
-..*If the input shapefile does not exist the missingfeatures tag needs to be "true" in the run_config.json.
+  *If the input shapefile does not exist the missingfeatures tag needs to be "true" in the run_config.json.

 ## Example run_configs for RoadTracker
 Along with running RT in gbdx, the same Run_RT.py file can be run locally in Linux or Windows.
 The only requirement is the run_configs.json file (this can be renamed for local (or clustered) runs).